rstar2/aws_playground/aws-s3-website-hosting/README.md

   - The WebsiteConfiguration is where we define the 'index.html' for the site
-  - Typically, you don’t need to name a bucket because the CloudFormation generated bucket name will do but that is not the case here, but it will be user in configuring the AWS::Route53, so name it.
+  - Typically, you don’t need to name a bucket because the CloudFormation generated bucket name will do but that is not the case here, but it will be used in configuring the AWS::Route53, so name it.
    (For the Route53 Alias record the S3 bucket name and DNS record name)
   - Grant access to the static content, we attach a permissive bucket policy
-    - add access-controll -> AccessControl: PublicRead
+    - add access-control -> AccessControl: PublicRead
     - add proper bucket policy -> WebsiteS3BucketPolicy ...

 3. Use 'serverless-s3-sync' plugin